Footprints of Axion-Like Particle in Pulsar Timing Array Data and James Webb Space Telescope Observations: Conclusion

 \section{Conclusion}

-We have shown that the discovery of the Stochastic Gravitational Wave Background by Pulsar Timing Array collaborations can uncover the nontrivial Axion-Like Particle cosmology.
-Such scenario can not only produce the observed stochastic gravitational wave background, but also offers the solution for the origin of the early AGN formation indicated by JWST, as well as can provide solution for the Standard $\Lambda$CDM scenario of the Large Scale structure formation, The predicted correlation in the SGWB parameters and PBH spectrum and distribution can provide the test for the proposed ALP model in the hidden sector, as well as the predicted mass of ALP particle challenges its search in future experiments and observable effects.
-It opens the window to new physics, accessible to thorough investigation in proper combination of its cosmological, astrophysical and experimental physical signatures.
+In this study, we have demonstrated that the detection of a stochastic gravitational wave background by Pulsar Timing Array collaborations has the potential to unveil a nontrivial cosmology involving axion-like particles.
+This scenario not only accounts for the observed stochastic gravitational wave background but also offers a solution to the origin of early galaxy formation as indicated by JWST observations.
+Through a comprehensive analysis of both JWST and NANOGrav data, we have obtained the best-fit values for the parameters associated with the axion closed wall.
+The predicted correlation among the stochastic gravitational wave background parameters and the distribution of enhanced regions in the axion-like particle fields, crucial for predicting early galaxy formation, offer a means to test the proposed model in the hidden sector.
+Additionally, the predicted mass of the axion-like particles poses a challenge for future experimental searches due to its observable effects.
+This discovery presents an exciting opportunity for investigating new physics, which can be thoroughly explored through a combination of cosmological, astrophysical, and experimental investigations.